-Although Heretiks is undoubtedly a more accomplished production, Hyett’s Howl provides a more robust viewing experience.
+Although Heretiks is a more accomplished production, Hyett’s previous film Howl provides a more robust viewing experience.
 Paul E. Francis, who also composed for Howl, contributes another satisfyingly horror-themed score.

 “There’s a final confrontation that attempts to wrap up the mystery, but given what happens isn’t drawn from clues in the proceeding eighty minutes it’s an entirely unedifying way to end things.
 This lack of coherence about what and whose fundamental problem is at the heart of Heretiks makes it drag.”
 Britflicks

 ” …The Convent coasts on cryptic conversations and gloomy photography, allowing suggestive ambiance to make up a majority of the movie’s slight fright factor.
 Not long after a last breath of additional explanation pivots into the third act, The Convent seemingly says “to Hell with it,” abandoning attempts at a nuanced narrative in favor of a finale that suddenly goes into full bore horror mode.”
 Culture Crypt

 “Director Paul Hyett gets good use out of his gloomy gothic locations, and some good performances from Clare Higgins and Michael Ironside, who pops up as a witch finder at the start.
 Costume design and some dark photography does mean you have trouble telling one nun from another, which gets especially confusing when they start coming back from the dead.”
 House of Mortal Cinema